-In August 2018, the FASB issued ASU 2018-15, Intangibles-Goodwill and Other-Internal-Use Software (Topic 350-40), an accounting standards update which expands the scope of costs associated with cloud computing arrangements that must be capitalized.
+In August 2018, the FASB issued an accounting standards update which expands the scope of costs associated with cloud computing arrangements that must be capitalized.
 Under the new guidance, costs associated with implementing a cloud computing arrangement that is a service contract must be capitalized and expensed over the term of the hosting arrangement.
-We will adopt this guidance as of January 1, 2020, the required effective date, on a prospective basis.
-The adoption is not expected to have a significant impact on our consolidated financial statements.
+The provisions of the update are effective beginning January 1, 2020 for interim and annual periods with early adoption permitted for any interim period after issuance of the update.
+We are currently assessing the timing of our adoption as well as the potential impact that the standard will have on our consolidated financial statements.